Genefreak/ftype/README.md

 When text ends, we need a few newlines so that the command prompt does not display on the same line as the end of the text... or maybe a question "Do you want to add more text or exit"

+No "simpleaudio" module on windows' version of python - seems to work on linux.

+Entering a single space " " kills the program - string index out of range.
+Seems to be when a space is at the end of the string.

 FUTURE FEATURES